cms-development/labo-week-2-Hannesde4/readme.md

 ## CMS-Development
 #### tast week 2

-This is a simple Symfony setup so we get to know Symfony
+This is a simple Symfony setup to get familiar with Symfony

 This project includes: